darrenjw/blog/mcmc-stream/Draft.md

 ### Introduction

 This weekend I've been preparing some material for my upcoming [Scala for statistical computing](https://github.com/darrenjw/scala-course/blob/master/README.md) short course.
 As part of the course, I thought it would be useful to walk through how to think about and structure MCMC codes, and in particular, how to think about MCMC algorithms as infinite streams of state.
-This material is reasonable stand-alone, so it seems suitable for a blog post.
+This material is reasonably stand-alone, so it seems suitable for a blog post.
 Complete runnable code for the examples in this post are available from my [blog repo](https://github.com/darrenjw/blog/tree/master/mcmc-stream).

 ### A simple MH sampler